vvarik/32drugs/doc/drc.md

 used and some sane initial values for parameters.
-For four parameter logistic regression, we need to set `fct = LL.4` (log-logistic with 4 parameters, the extra “log” is just to denote that x-axis is in log scale; there is alos LL.3 for instance, this sets slope to be 1).
+For four parameter logistic regression, we need to set `fct = LL.4` (log-logistic with 4 parameters, the extra “log” is just to denote that x-axis is in log scale; there is also LL.3 for instance, this sets slope to be 1).

     mod = drm(rootl ~ conc, data = ryegrass, fct = LL.4())